 1. Specialize in a department with larger opportunities

 Learning never stops, and there are always new tools and techniques to learn.
 Fast track your way into becoming valuable employee who is always in demand by taking courses and picking up new skills.
-Find a game development school where the mentors are active in the industry themselves.
+Find a game design school where the mentors are active in the industry themselves.
 That will ensure you're learning the most up-to-date techniques used by actual studios.

 - Follow game industry media and news: Check out Gamasutra.com